crnogaj/flat-wamp-theme/README.md

 Set theme in `wampthemes` folder (e.g. C:\wamp\www\wampthemes\) and select it on WampServer start page.

 ###Compatibility
-Works on WampServer 3<br/>
-It is not tested on previous WampServer versions
+Tested on WampServer version 3.0.0